 Supernal

-Firmware Engineer, Battery Management System (March 2024 - Present)
+Firmware Engineer, Battery Management Systems (March 2024 - Present)

 Algorithm Software Engineer, Energy Management System (November 2023 - March 2024)

-Before I transitioned to a firmware role, I worked on the Algorithms & Controls team authoring comprehensive requirements for energy storage system fault diagnostics, working closely with cross-functional teams to ensure full system coverage.
-To streamline testing and validation of diagnostics, I developed an automated testing and reporting framework using MATLAB/Simulink, Python, and LaTeX, cutting verification and validation time by over 70%.
+Before I transitioned to a firmware role, I worked on the Algorithms & Controls team authoring requirements for energy storage system fault diagnostics, collaborating with cross-functional teams to ensure full system coverage.
+To streamline testing and validation of diagnostics, I developed an automated testing and reporting framework for our model-based aircraft simulation system using MATLAB/Simulink, Python, and LaTeX, cutting verification and validation time by over 70%.

 Maxar Technologies